ml-energy/amdsmi/py-interface/README.md

 ### amdsmi_set_gpu_od_clk_info

-Description: This function sets the clock frequency information.
-It is not supported on virtual machine guest
+Description: This function sets the clock frequency information It is not supported on virtual machine guest

 Input parameters: